SummaryRead the full fact sheet

 Facial implant surgery

-Facial implant surgery is a form of cosmetic surgery used to change people’s facial contours or provide more balance to their face and features.
-Facial implant surgery also restores shape to a face after trauma or major disease (such as cancer).
+Facial implant surgery is a form of used to change people’s facial contours or provide more balance to their face and features.
+Facial implant surgery also restores shape to a face after or major disease (such as ).
 Implants may be made of human tissue or synthetic materials such as silicone or polythene.

 Some common areas where implants are inserted include the cheeks, chin and jaw.

 Some people choose to have cheek implants because they think their cheeks look flat or sunken.
 Cheek implants can make the cheeks look larger, higher or fuller.